 I'm adding this as a buyer-beware public service, not as a recommendation.
 It can be hard to tell just looking at the covers with a lot of early '70s albums just how "country" they might be...
 I had to check this one out because I noticed Lowell George, Carl Jackson and J.D.
 Maness listed in the studio crew, but as it turns out, I only should have paid attention to one name, producer Bob Gaudio, best known for his work as the keyboardist for the Four Seasons.
 This is an overblown, top-heavy, self-indulgent and entirely uncompelling '70s pop outing -- yes, there's some banjo and a little slide guitar in there somewhere, but unless you're on the prowl for bad '70s kitsch, there's really no reason to check this one out.

-Johnny Martin "Lay Back Easy Feeling" (History) (LP)
+Johnny Martin "Lay Back Easy Feeling" (History Records) (no release date) (LP)

 Mason Bricke "...With Peter Masi and Donna Brickie" (Cactus Records, 1976) (LP)

 This Arizona band takes its name from a composite of songwriter Peter Masi and singer Donna Brickie, who are joined by pedal steel player Gary Morse...

 Chuck Maultsby - see artist discography

 John McEuen - see artist discography

 Michael McGinnis "Welcome To My Mind" (Forward, 1969) (LP)